 Conclusion

-If you’re anything like me and love the Himalayas with all your might – Bhutan is worthy of exploration.
-There is a lot to see and experience in the tiny nation, which will provide you with a lot of perspective in life.
+If you are anything like me and love the Himalayas with all your heart, Bhutan is absolutely worthy of exploration.
+There is a lot to see and experience in this tiny nation, and it will give you a lot of perspective on life and what truly matters.

-You’ll fall in love with the way of life in Bhutan and wonder why most nations can’t think similarly.
-The beauty of the region will leave you shell-shocked, and the places you see will forever become a part of you.
+You will fall in love with the way of life in Bhutan and wonder why more nations cannot think similarly.
+The beauty of the region will stay with you, and the places you visit will become a part of your travel story forever.

 Share.